juniorsundarCasual/TGT/vault/volume-5.chapter-331.md

 "Why?"
 Jean probed.

 "Sister Marie said that I should remind you something on the fifty-sixth day after you set up a longer-stay campsite," Kili muttered.
 "But I think I missed a day... or was it two?
-I think its close..."
+I think it's close..."

 "What did she say?"
 Jean asked with a concerned frown as she approached Kili.

 "What was it?"
-Kili knocked her head with her knuckled lightly while scrunching her eyes in confusion.
+Kili knocked her head with her knuckles lightly while scrunching her eyes in confusion.
 "It was something about a vaxeen?"

 "A what?"

 "A vaxeen?
 Vacseen?
 No wait!
 Vaccine!"
 Kili exclaimed.
 "She said that fifty-six days after setting up a longer-stay campsite, I was supposed to volunteer for a vaccine.
 Or something like that."

 "No, that can't be true!
 I don't accept it!"
-Jean denied immediately.
+Jean denied it immediately.
 She knew exactly what those words meant.

 At Jean's hasty retorts, Kili covered her mouth with her palms and chuckled, "Sister Marie told me that you would say something like that.
 She also told me to tell you that 'There is no other way.
 You might as well pack your bags and return home'."